 FRCPath stands for Fellowship of The Royal College of Pathologists.
 Doctors who have full FRCPath and who achieve the required score in their English language exams are eligible for GMC registration and therefore to work as a pathologist in the UK.

 The Royal College of Pathologists offers examinations across 20 pathology specialties.
 Examinations vary depending on your speciality, but always consist of two parts:

-- FRCPath Part 1 consists of two, academically focussed exams taken on the same day
+- FRCPath Part 1 consists of two academically focused exams that are taken on the same day

-- FRCPath Part 2 involves of combination a practical and oral examination, depending on your chosen subspecialty
+- FRCPath Part 2 involves of combination a practical and oral examination, dependent on your chosen subspecialty.

 Are you an IMG looking for a role in the NHS?